WAKE OF LIBERTY recommends a reading and interpretation of Old Nick’s texts in a way that turns their content on its head.

 In other words, it’s a risk worth taking, this framing of the world through dubious and disconcerting content — a pain worth the agony.
 Our very own game of thrones.

 The approach is vexing, but it allows the system to be tested to the full extent of its aptitude, keeping its players sharp and fit.
-The despots i.e. those who follow the nefarious advice rather than heed the stark warning, they get excited by what they read, pushing the limits of allowance and cynicism, displacing all those weak enough to stand up for themselves.
-The rebels, on the other hand, meaning all those eager to guard themselves from such advice, they become vigilant and conscious, aware of how to counteract the despots, pushing the limits of restoration, strengthening the foundations of tomorrow’s causes.
+The despots i.e. those who follow the nefarious advice rather than heed the stark warning, get excited by what they read, pushing the limits of cynicism, displacing all those weak enough to stand up for themselves.
+The rebels, on the other hand, meaning all those eager to guard themselves from such advice, become vigilant and conscious, aware of how to counteract the despots, pushing the limits of restoration, strengthening the foundations of tomorrow’s causes.

 This is a #WAKEOFLIBERTY report.